GoldAndLink/week-3-image-generator-assistant/README.md

 ## For consolidating the knowledge acquired in this week, the students should complete the following project:

-- [ x] 1.
+- [x] 1.
 Create a GitHub repository for your project.
-- [ x] 2.
+- [x] 2.
 Add all members of your group.
-- [ x] 3.
+- [x] 3.
 Create a README.md file with the description of your project.
-- [ x] 4.
+- [x] 4.
 Create a new application from scratch using NextJS.
-- [ x] 5.
+- [x] 5.
 Create an assistant in OpenAI that is able to suggest and describe a painting based on a short description from the user.
-- [x ] 6.
+- [x] 6.
 Configure the assistant prompt to be efficient at answering strictly painting descriptions.
-- [x ] 7.
+- [x] 7.
 Create a page for the user to pick an option from a selection of painting themes.
-- [x ] 8.
+- [x] 8.
 Include a button to send a message to the assistant for it to generate a painting description with the selected theme.
-- [x ] 9.
+- [x] 9.
 When the assistant answers, display the generated output in a text area.
-- [x ] 10.
+- [x] 10.
 Create a button for the user to request the image to be generated based on the assistant's output.
-- [ x] 11.
+- [x] 11.
 Create a form after the button for the user to choose the image generation parameters.
-- [ x] 12.
+- [x] 12.
 Include a button to request the image to be generated.
-- [ x] 13.
+- [x] 13.
 Ask the Image Generation API to generate the image.
 - [ ] 14.
 Display a loader while the image is being generated.
 - [ ] 15.
 Display the image on the page when it is generated.
 - [ ] 16.
 Submit your project in the submission form.

 ## Next Steps